-MaiLinX alerts enable the printer to automatically send email to you or specified users under the following conditions:
+MaiLinX alerts enable the printer to send email to you or specified users automatically under the following conditions:

-- When the printer requires attention or when service is needed. - When the printer displays an error, warning, or alert. - When a reply to MaiLinX Remote Printing message is desired.
+- The printer requires attention or when service is needed. - The printer displays an error, warning, or alert. - A reply to MaiLinX Remote Printing message is desired.
 For more information, click the Help button in CentreWare IS to go to the CentreWare IS Online Help.